- What is a demat account?

 The National Stock Exchange was the first fully automated stock exchange in India.
 It began operations in 1994, and shortly after, in 1996, share trading in demat forms commenced.
 Demat holdings is now how the entire country conducts its securities transactions.

-Advantages of having a Demat Account
+Advantages of Dematerialized Account

 - This account generally helps us to avoid problems which are associated with physical share certificates, such as:

-- Delivery failures caused by signature mismatch
+- Delivery failures caused by a signature mismatch

 - Eliminating the risks associated with forging of the shares certificates, and postal delay